-If Dr. Williams detects gum disease in Round Rock patients during these visits, he can provide swift and effective periodontal treatment, helping you avoid more advanced stages of the disease along with the serious systemic issues untreated gum disease can result in.
+If Dr. Kondoff detects gum disease in Round Rock patients during these visits, he can provide swift and effective periodontal treatment, helping you avoid more advanced stages of the disease along with the serious systemic issues untreated gum disease can result in.

 Types of Gum Disease

 In most cases, gingivitis can be treated by improving your oral hygiene routine, but prescription mouthwashes may also be necessary to completely eliminate the problem.